luke-robertson/PRify/README.md

 ## Notes 📝

 Please make sure you have pulled green and there are no uncommitted or staged files.
-The new branches will be based on green, so can be PR independently, but will need to be merged after.
+The new branches will be based on green, but then will be PR train.
 The branches are either locally committed or pushed to git depending upon what option you selected.